My Gluten-free Kitchen

 Ingredients for Instant Pot Rice and Beans

-Notes on Ingredients for this Rice and Beans Recipe:
+Notes on Ingredients for this Beans and Rice Instant Pot Recipe:

 • Peppers: I used medium heat Hatch Chile peppers that I removed the seeds from.
 I used 1 cup chopped pepper, which was around 2 large peppers.
 You can use hot or extra hot peppers too!